W-David-Porter/acim/src/workbook/part-i/10-my-thoughts-do-not-mean-anything/index.md

 This aspect of the correction process began with the idea that the thoughts of which you are aware are meaningless, outside rather than within; and then stressed the-thoughts-of-which-you-are-aware’s past rather than the-thoughts-of-which-you-are-aware’s present status.
 ²Now we are emphasising that the presence of past ‘thoughts’ of which you are aware means that you are not thinking.
 ³Thinking past thoughts means you are not thinking, is merely another way of repeating our earlier statement that your mind is really a blank.
-⁴To recognise your mind is really a blank is to recognise nothingness when you think you see nothingness.
+⁴To recognize your mind is really a blank is to recognize nothingness when you think you see nothingness.
 ⁵As such, recognising nothingness is the prerequisite for vision.

 #::: details Simplified